pxc/VisualCobra/Visual Cobra Express/Visual Cobra Express Readme.txt

 Setup instructions
 ------------------

-Visual Cobra Express is an integrated development environment (ICE) for the Cobra programming language.
+Visual Cobra Express is an integrated development environment (IDE) for the Cobra programming language.
 It is based on Microsoft Visual Studio's isloated shell and runs on Microsoft Windows.

 1. Install the Cobra programming language from cobra-language.com.